ajaykoppisetty/mini-chat/README.md

 mini-chat
 =========

-Chat con Node.js, Express y Socket.io
+Chat with Node.js, Express and Socket.io - Realtime